 Cobras are a species of snake included in the Elapidae family, and like other venomous snakes in this family, are also known as Elapids.
 A cobra has a hood around its head that it "spreads" while hissing and rising into a threatening posture.
 It has only two natural predators: mongoose and humans.
 Because cobras have short fangs, they sometimes strike their prey numerous times in an effort to release enough venom to kill quickly.

 Female cobras typically mate with several males, resulting in a longer-than-usual mating season.
-It begins when the mature female leaves trails of pheromones to attract mature males.
+It begins when the mature female leaves trails of her pheromones to attract mature males.
 The males of most cobra species perform elaborate dances in order to win the female over from their competition; the largest male is often the victor.

-Females lay one clutch of 12 to 60 eggs per year, approximately 9 weeks after mating.
+Females lay one clutch of 12 to 60 eggs per year approximately 9 weeks after mating.
 The ovary releases the unfertilized eggs through the oviduct where the stored sperm fertilizes them before they exit.
-The king cobra will make a nest of leaves for her clutch, which she’ll then cover with leaves and lay on top of to incubate.
+The King Cobra will make a nest of leaves for her clutch, which she’ll then cover with leaves and lay on top of to incubate.

 A cobra egg has an unusually large yolk, part of which becomes a yolk sac in the hatchling’s stomach and provides it with a two-week supply of nourishment in case it has trouble finding food immediately.
 According to the San Diego Zoo, a “hatchling is able to take care of itself from the start and can spread its hood and strike on the same day it hatches.”

-Cobras reach maturity between 4 and 6 years of age.
+Cobras reach the peak of the King Cobra life cycle, aka maturity, between 4 and 6 years of age.
 The average male grows anywhere from 3 to 7 feet in length, but the large king cobra can grow as long as 18.5 feet.
 Depending on the species, a cobra might weigh as much as 20 pounds.
 They’re venomous rather than poisonous, meaning a mongoose or human can eat them; only their fangs contain venom.